As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 So before we get to the recipe, are you a cranberry sauce purist or no?
 Personally, I do not discriminate against any cranberry sauce.

-In fact, despite the fact that I will always have homemade cranberry sauce on the Thanksgiving spread at our house, I will also always have the canned stuff, because I feel like it’s sacrilegious not to.
+In fact, despite the fact that I will always have homemade cranberry sauce and homemade spiced cranberry sauce on the Thanksgiving spread at our house, I will also always have the canned stuff, because I feel like it’s sacrilegious not to (yeah, we like cranberry sauce).

 Load my plate up with a little bit of turkey, a ton of garlic mashed potatoes, a hefty serving of traditional bread stuffing, a slice of cornbread as well as a dinner roll, some veggies, a nice big spoonful of homemade cranberry sauce, and definitely an even bigger spoonful of the canned stuff.

 I just can’t resist!
-I have to have some bites on Thanksgiving, and then I’m good.
+I have to have some bites of that canned tart cranberry sauce on Thanksgiving, and then I’m good.
 My holiday is complete and we can start the Christmas music.

 I started making this homemade cranberry sauce when I first made my winter sangria many years ago.